SENATE ELECTORAL TRIBUNAL

 RULE 9.
 Administrative Staff.— The Tribunal shall have a Secretary and a Deputy Secretary.
-Unless the Tribunal provides otherwise, the administrative staff of the Tribunal shall function in eight (8) divisions, namely:
+Unless the Tribunal provides otherwise, the administrative staff of the Tribunal shall function in eight (8) service groups, namely:

 RULE 10.
 Duties of the Secretary of the Tribunal.— The Secretary of the Tribunal shall have his office at such place as may be assigned to him by the Tribunal, and shall perform the following duties:

-(1) Attend sessions of the Tribunal and, whenever necessary, of its divisions or communities, and keep the minutes thereof which shall comprise a clear and succinct account of all business transacted;
+(1) Attend sessions of the Tribunal and, whenever necessary, of its divisions or committees, and keep the minutes thereof which shall comprise a clear and succinct account of all business transacted;

-(2) Receive all pleadings and other documents properly presented, indicating on each document the date and time of its filing and furnishing each Member a copy thereof;
+(2) Receive all pleadings and other documents properly presented, indicating on such document the date and time of its filing and furnishing each Member a copy thereof;

 (3) Keep a judicial docket wherein shall be entered in chronological order the contests and cases brought before the Tribunal and the proceedings had therein;